Gerindra Party: Ideology

 The 2008 Political Parties Act states that political parties are allowed to include specific characteristics that reflect their political aspirations, as long as they do not contradict Pancasila and the 1945 Constitution.
 As per Articles 5 and 7 of its constitution and bylaws (AD/ART), Gerindra is founded on Pancasila and the 1945 Constitution, while its identity is rooted in nationalism, populism, religion, and social justice.
 In February 2019, the party's central board member Andre Rosiade described Gerindra as a "nationalist-religious" party.
 Outsider views on the party's political orientation vary.
 Academics and domestic observers classified Gerindra as a nationalist party, while their international counterparts described it as a secular party with hard nationalist stance, ultranationalist, or "militant nationalist" party.
 Tom Power disagrees with labeling Gerindra as a secular party and categorizes it as a "inclusivist-nationalist" party, due to its perceived willingness to compromise on Islamic political agendas.
-Its political leaning has been described as right-wing or right-wing populist.
+Its political leaning has been described as right-wing to far-right or right-wing populist.